 If a recipient indicates that they rent privately at the time they CLAIM a pension, benefit or allowance, RA is payable from the start day of that payment.
 This applies even if verification or sufficient information is not provided at that time, ALTHOUGH payment of RA will usually be delayed until verification is provided.
 In this case, payment of RA is governed by the legislative date of effect for that payment.

-Example: A recipient qualifies for NSA, but fails to provide the full rent verification at the time of claiming.
-When payment of NSA commences, it does not include RA because the verification is still outstanding.
-When the recipient provides the full verification 6 weeks later, they are paid arrears of RA for the period since commencement of NSA.
+Example: A recipient qualifies for JSP, but fails to provide the full rent verification at the time of claiming.
+When payment of JSP commences, it does not include RA because the verification is still outstanding.
+When the recipient provides the full verification 6 weeks later, they are paid arrears of RA for the period since commencement of JSP.

 Existing recipient starts renting privately

 RA is granted in accordance with the legislation governing a rate increase for the primary payment, if an existing pensioner, beneficiary, allowee or FTB recipient starts to: